tquoc229/ai-flow/docs/rules/project-policy-index.md

    NO → Decompose plan into tasks (auto-set to "Agreed") YES → Continue

-4. Is task status "Agreed" in BOTH locations?
+4. Is task status "Agreed" in task file?
-   NO → STOP and report mismatch
+   NO → STOP and report issue
    YES → Continue

 5. Are there other InProgress tasks for this PBI?